npm package discovery and stats viewer.

 }

-parseBook(book) // returns book as type 'Book'
+parseBook(book) // book as type 'Book'

-parseBook(film) // returns undefined
+parseBook(film) // undefined

-The parserFor function is also type-safe.
+The parserFor function is type-safe.
 TypeScript will complain if you try to create a parser for a user-defined type that isn't compatible with the supplied type guard:

 const parseBook = parserFor<Book>(isBook) // Fine